dart-lang/site-www/src/tools/pub/cmd/pub-outdated.md

-Here's how you can use `dart pub outdated` to help you update the dependencies of a package that you own (whether it's an app or library package):
+Here's how you can use `dart pub outdated` to help you update the dependencies of a package that you own (whether it's an app or regular package):

 1. If your package doesn't have a `pubspec.lock` file checked into source control,